datacommonsorg/data/scripts/us_fda/drugs/README.md

 ### utils/drug_refs.json

-This file is used to store drug names and their ChEMBL Ids to avoid querying ChEMBL database for each drug everytime the script is run.
+This file is used to store drug names and their ChEMBL IDs to avoid querying ChEMBL database for each drug every time the script is run.

 Initial data came from generating chembl_ids.out using the following steps chemblIDs.out (used to map drug names to their ChEMBL IDs) originates from chembl_27.0_molecule.ttl found at ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBL-RDF/latest/